4F6D/4F6D/README.md

 I'm **fascinated by old-school tech** and its magical impact on gaming and engineering.
 From **pixel art** to **neon graphics**, these limitations sparked creativity, and I want to explore and recreate that magic in modern tech.

 💖 **Retro Tech Love**:
-- Neon dreams, pixelated screens
+- Old-school games
+- Classic hardware
-- 80s synths and glowing computers
+- Vintage computers
 - Arcade classics and vintage hardware

 ---